 Udacity Review – Are These Advanced Technology Courses Worth It?

-We diversify our portfolios, our investments, and even our diets—but do we consider diversifying our own skills?
-In our modern age, individuals now often switch between two or three career paths—but each need a particular skill set.
-It’s no longer enough to be a one-trick pony.
-You need the proper technology skills to advance in any career—and you need to be skilled in them to work in any tech-related job.
+We diversify our portfolios, our investments, and even our diets—but do we consider diversifying our skills?
+In today’s world, individuals frequently switch between two or three career paths—each requiring a distinct skill set.
+Being a one-trick pony no longer cuts it.
+You need the right technology skills to advance in any career—and expertise in them to succeed in any tech-related role.

-But earning those skills can be intimidating.
-When you look at the unique languages of coding, or even hear the words “Artificial Intelligence,” it’s easy to assume those skills are far out of your ability.
-Fortunately, sites like Udacity are seeking to change that.
-Let’s find out more about this online course site in this Udacity review.
+But acquiring those skills can feel overwhelming.
+When you encounter the specialized languages of coding, or simply hear “Artificial Intelligence,” it’s easy to assume such skills are beyond your reach.
+Fortunately, platforms like Udacity aim to change that perception.
+Let’s explore this online course site in this Udacity review.

 What Is Udacity?

-Udacity sprang out of an online learning experiment by two Sandford professors.
-Sebastian Thrun and Peter Norvig created a free online learning class “Intro to AI”—a class that thousands of students signed up for, and had a global reach.
-That birthed the idea of Udacity, a MOOC—a massive open online courses.
-Today it has over 11.5 million students utilizing its courses.
-Udacity is based out of Silicon Valley, and partnered with several large companies there.
+Udacity emerged from an online learning experiment by two Stanford professors.
+Sebastian Thrun and Peter Norvig created a free online course “Intro to AI”—a class that attracted thousands of students globally.
+That experience birthed the idea of Udacity, a MOOC—a massive open online course platform.
+Today it serves over 11.5 million students utilizing its courses.
+Based in Silicon Valley, Udacity partners with several major companies in the region.

-Udacity wants its platform to be “where lifelong learners come to learn the skills they need, to land the jobs they want, to build the lives they deserve.”
-They seek to “power careers through tech education,” so they focus on technology-related skills, such as coding, data science, and AI.
-They have a student-first model, and project-based learning.
+Udacity positions its platform as “where lifelong learners come to learn the skills they need, to land the jobs they want, to build the lives they deserve.”
+They seek to “power careers through tech education,” focusing on technology-related skills like coding, data science, and AI.
+They employ a student-first model and project-based learning approach.

 Udacity Main Page